tensorflow/tensorflow/g3doc/OpDefinitions.md

 *   Behavior of the op is documented along with the op with a summary and a description.
 The description is written in markdown and extracted for inclusion in the generated LangRef section of the dialect.
-*   The verbose form of printing and parsing is available as normal, but a custom parser and printer can either be specified or automatically generated from an optional string representation showing the mapping of the "assembly" string to operands/type.
+*   The generic assembly form of printing and parsing is available as normal, but a custom parser and printer can either be specified or automatically generated from an optional string representation showing the mapping of the "assembly" string to operands/type.
     *   Parser-level remappings (e.g., `eq` to enum) will be supported as part of the parser generation.
 *   Matching patterns are specified separately from the op description.